PayString/paystring-documentation/docs/getting-started-local.md

 }
 ```

-To request the PayID you created for Bob:
+To request the PayString you created for Bob:

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/bob' \